Intention Setting.

 The practice of naming a clear purpose at the start of a ritual, meditation, or working with a stone.

 Intention setting is the quiet first step of most crystal practice.
 It means naming what the work is for, in plain language, before doing anything else.
-The intention can be spoken, written, or simply held in mind, but it needs to be specific enough that the practitioner would recognise progress when it arrived.
+The intention can be spoken, written on paper, or simply held in mind, but it needs to be specific enough that the practitioner would recognise progress when it arrived.
+The English word intention comes from the Latin intendere, "to stretch toward," which captures the practice well: it is the act of pointing the mind in a chosen direction before acting.

-In practice, an intention is usually a single short sentence.
+In practice, an intention is usually a single short sentence in the present tense.
 "I am opening to clearer sleep this month."
 "I am making space to grieve properly."
 "I am building one steady writing habit."
 It is not a wish list and it is not a demand.
 It is a way of telling the rest of the practice what direction to face.